corrupted-bios/uwhere/README.md

 # UWhere

-UWhere (URL Where) is a tool that follows URLs given through the pipe and outputs the final URL redirected.
+UWhere (URL Where) is a tool that follows URLs given through the pipe (stdin) and outputs the final URL redirected.

 ## Install